Learn about what is glaucoma and five tips for seniors dealing with glaucoma.

 Seniors with glaucoma have impaired vision to a greater or lesser degree, which raises the possibility of accidents around the senior community.
 Make sure walking areas have no obstacles underfoot, and provide plenty of lighting to help residents see as clearly as possible.
 Because glaucoma patients can experience extreme sensitivity to light, it's also a good idea to establish a low-light area where they can feel comfortable.

 Providing focused care for seniors with glaucoma can help keep the disease from getting worse while also enhancing quality of life.
 Use these tips to help preserve the vision of your aging loved ones and to help ensure their healthy life, whether they live at home or in a senior living community.

-If you need help finding senior living, memory care or assisted living community for your loved one, enter your zip code below to find senior living options in your area.
+If you need help finding senior living, memory care or an assisted living community nearby for your loved one, enter your zip code below to find senior living options in your area.

 For more helpful information about senior care, click here to visit the Seniorly senior care resource center.

 If you have any questions about senior living, we’re happy to help online or on the phone.
 Email us at email@example.com or call us at (855) 866-4515 today.